The noisy Werner-Holevo channel and its properties: Capacities of the noisy Landau-Streater Channel

 \subsubsection{Flagged Extension Upper bound}

 Flagged extension is a technique that has proven to be effective for finding upper bounds on the quantum capacity of various quantum channels.
 It involves constructing a new channel with a higher dimensional output Hilbert space for any channel that can be expressed as a convex combination of other channels.
-While this technique does not provide a general upper bound and requires specific settings to be tight and computable, it has been successful in investigating the quantum capacities of several channels \cite{kianvash1}\cite{kianvash2}\cite{kianvash3}.
-More specifically, an upper bound for the quantum capacity of a quantum channel can be found using the following theorem, as stated in the reference \cite{smith_additive_2007}: \begin{theorem} \cite{smith_additive_2007} Suppose we have
+While this technique does not provide a general upper bound and requires specific settings to be tight and computable, it has been successful in investigating the quantum capacities of several channels \cite{smith_additive_2007}\cite{kianvash1}\cite{kianvash2}\cite{kianvash_bounding_2022}.
+In this section, we use two different flagged extensions and obtain two different upper bounds for the quantum channel which complement each other. \\